Play St. Andrews The Old Course

 This short par 4 looks inviting at first glance as all of the danger awaiting is hidden from the eye line.
-Aim for the left-hand side of the fairway as bunkers hidden in the middle of this fairway make for a tough challenge to escape.
+Aim for the fairway’s left-hand side as bunkers hidden in the middle of this fairway makes for a tough challenge to escape.
 A shallow two-tier green awaits and getting close to the pin is a real test of your skills.

 S.I 3 | 316 yards

 Fairway bunkers named coffins await in the middle of the 13th fairway to attract any drives short.
 If the prevailing wind is into this can be a tough tee shot.
 Aim for the left-hand side of the fairway for safety will open up the green, guarded right with bunkers.

 This is the longest hole on the golf course as the name suggests.
 The wind is more often than not blowing back into you, making a low piercing drive more favourable.
 Out of bounds covers the whole right-hand side of the hole, so make sure to keep to the left of the fairway also.
 Don’t be too greedy with the second shot the largest bunker on the course ‘Hell’ will turn this Par 5 into a card wrecker.
 The pin position is key on this narrow landing area of green.
 Walk away with a Par, and you are entitled to a good pat on the back.